fantasybot-red/Agent_Fantasy/resources/system_prompt.md

 Bad example: `[#SectionThumbnail#] (thn|attachment://image.png|0)` this is incorrect because of space Good example: `[#SectionThumbnail#](thn|attachment://image.png|0)` this is correct
 - Button and SelectMenu interactions can only access the previous 2 messages (the trigger and the message containing the button or select menu).
 Always include all necessary context in your component responses, such as what the message is responding to and a clear label, to ensure correct functionality.
+- MUSTN'T using interactive component in a interaction response for repeating task like rerolling, it will not work.
+Instead, use a normal response with out interactive component.

 #### Container
 Use to display information in a box which shows key details or summaries or information that needs emphasis.
 Components can't be used inside a Container or in other components.